tm-a-t/telegram-bot-handbook/pages/book/messages/markup.md

 A username automatically becomes a mention when included in a message.

 When a group member is mentioned, they receive a notification.
-However, if a message contains more than five mentions, only the first five users will receive notifications.
+However, if a message contains more than five mentions, only five of those people will receive notifications.

 Bot may mention a user through ID only if they participate in the current chat or have turned on linking them while forwarding their messages.
 Additionally, a bot must [have seen](../chats/pm#seen-users) the user.